Customs and etiquette in Japanese dining: Soy sauce

 Soy sauce (shōyu) is not usually poured over most foods at the table; a dipping dish is usually provided.
 Soy sauce is, however, meant to be poured directly onto tōfu and grated daikon dishes, and in the raw egg when preparing tamago kake gohan ("egg on rice").

 Chopsticks and bowls

-The proper usage of chopsticks (hashi) is the most important table etiquette in Japan.
 There are many traditions and perceptions surrounding the use of chopsticks (はし, hashi).
 Chopsticks are never left sticking vertically into rice, as this behaviour, which is called Tate-bashi (たて箸; たてばし), resembles incense sticks (which are usually placed vertically in sand during offerings to the dead).
 This may easily offend some Japanese people.
 Using chopsticks to spear food is also frowned upon and it is considered very bad manners to bite chopsticks.
 Other important perceptions to remember include the following: